-The goodwill of \$59,319 arising from the acquisition consists largely of expected synergies, including the combined entities' experience and technical problem-solving capabilities, and acquired workforce.
+The goodwill of \$59,319 that arose on the acquisition date consists largely of expected synergies, including the combined entities' experience and technical problem-solving capabilities, and acquired workforce.
 The goodwill is assigned to the Specialty Products segment and is not tax deductible for income tax purposes.